Accessibility at Tapia 2020

 Q: Can a student volunteer assist me during the conference?

-Student volunteers will be available to assist attendees with disabilities with navigation, meal service, or other accessibility needs.
+Student volunteers will be available to assist attendees with disabilities.
 If you will need volunteer assistance at the conference, please indicate this on your conference registration form.

 Q: What if I experience harassment at the conference?

 A: As stated in the Tapia Conference Code of Conduct and Anti-Harassment Policy, CMD-IT and ACM are dedicated to providing a harassment-free experience for participants at our events and in our programs.
-If you believe that you have been harassed at the Tapia Conference, or notice that someone else is being harassed, or have any other related concerns, you are encouraged to report the incident in confidence to the conference organizers, and you can notify us at the Registration Desk.
+If you believe that you have been harassed at the Tapia Conference, or notice that someone else is being harassed, or have any other related concerns, you are encouraged to report the incident in confidence to the conference organizers, and you can notify us.

 Q: Will there be any offsite events/venues?

-A: Sponsors may hold events offsite during Tapia.
+A: Sponsors may hold events outside the Tapia Conference virtual platform during the Tapia Conference.
 If you are invited to attend a sponsor event please contact sponsors directly with any concerns about accessibility.

 Q: Will there be microphones for attendees in session rooms?